-Beam time for the first call for applications was granted for 28 proposals, while for the second call beam time was granted for 58 proposals.
-Between the two, this involved 62 user groups from 12 different countries.
-At the date of 31 March 2020, experiments for 66 of these proposals had been carried out.
-They ranged from topics such as novel materials for batteries; the biological analysis of algae; synchrotron-based infrared investigation of shock features in Martian and Lunar meteorites; the possible use of herbs for treating Alzheimer's Disease; the study of arsenic in the rice grains and rice farm soils in Iran; and ancient manuscripts from the Quran.
+Beam time has been granted for 294 of the proposals received.
+The experiments carried out so far (April 2023) ranged from topics such as novel materials for energy applications such as batteries and fuel cells; the biological analysis of algae; synchrotron-based infrared investigation of shock features in Martian and Lunar meteorites; the possible use of herbs for treating Alzheimer's Disease; the study of arsenic in the rice grains and rice farm soils in Iran; and ancient manuscripts from the Quran.

-Users visiting SESAME for their experiments are accommodated at SESAME's Sergio Fubini Guest House on the SESAME campus.
+Users visiting SESAME for their experiments are accommodated at SESAME's Sergio Fubini Guest House located on the SESAME campus.
 This is a three-storey building consisting of 48 bedrooms, each equipped with a range of modern amenities.
 Two are accessible to disabled persons.
-There is a small kitchenette and laundry room on each floor.
-The ground floor has a large dining area, meeting room and lecture theatre.
-During periods when they are not needed by SESAME, the meeting room and lecture theatre, as well as the Guest House will provide a venue for regional meetings on other topics (such as agriculture, water resources and pollution) in secure and easily accessible surroundings, thus furthering SESAME's mission as a focal point for regional cooperation.
+There is a small kitchenette and laundry room on each floor, and a large dining area and meeting room on the ground floor.
+During periods when they are not needed by SESAME, the meeting room, as well as the Guest House provide a venue for regional meetings on other topics (such as agriculture, water resources and pollution) in secure and easily accessible surroundings, thus furthering SESAME's mission as a focal point for regional cooperation.